 |Retreating to the detour.
 This smoke wasn't there when I started my climb.|

 This detour added considerable time and distance to my drive, not to mention that 96, for all intent and purposes, is a goat trail topped with a coating of asphalt so it can be called a highway.
-It winds and dips, turns and climbs and descends over flash-flood creeks that have signs that say “if flooded don’t cross”.
-The detour added about 3 hours and 120 miles to the trip, all in the dark.
-One bonus in taking this road was that from the back of the mountain, in the dark, I could clearly see the fire and it looked like a crown on the mountaintop.
+It wound and dipped, turned and climbed and descended over flash-flood creeks that have road signs of encouragement that read “if flooded don’t cross”.
+The detour added 3 hours and 120 miles to the trip, all in the dark.
+One bonus in taking this road was that from the backside of the mountain, in the dark, I could clearly see the fire and it looked like a crown on the mountaintop.

 |At night the dragon looks scary.
 Wouldn't want to come face to face with it, day or night.|